aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 ## Implementation Overview

 The following provides an overview of the steps needed to complete this module.
-This section is intended to provide enough details to complete the module for students who are already familiar with the AWS console and CLI.
-If you'd like detailed, step-by-step instructions, please use the heading links to jump to the appropriate section.
+Each section is intended to provide enough details to complete the module for students who are already familiar with the AWS console and CLI.
+If you'd like detailed, step-by-step instructions, look for a check mark and expand that section.

 #### Upload raw travel data

 We have data collected from our unicorns of which we're going to focus on two attributes: magic points and distance.
 We hold a strong belief that a unicorn is heavily utilized when the number of magic points is more than 100 times the distance traveled.
 We can apply this business logic as a new attribute to our data using AWS Lambda.

 Use the console or CLI to upload travel data to the raw S3 bucket.
 Once you upload the raw travel data file, a process will be started involving three AWS Lambda functions and two Amazon Simple Queue Service (SQS) queues.
-You can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/home?region=us-east-1#) to track how your Lambda functions are processing the data.
-With our record size of about ten thousand records, expect this to take about two minutes.
+You can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/home?region=us-east-1) to track how your Lambda functions are processing the data and/or use the CloudWatch Dashboard built as part of this lab.

 High level steps: